panthas05/lock-hog/README.md

 ## How it Works

 The package offers a context manager `hog_lock`, which acquires a lock on entry and releases it on exit.
-The lock is acquired from within a different thread to the one that calls `hog_lock`. `hog_lock` can also be used as a decorator.
+The lock is acquired from within a different thread/process to the one that calls `hog_lock`. `hog_lock` can also be used as a decorator.

 You will need to pass `hog_lock` a context manager that acquires and releases the lock you want to be hogged (see below for examples).
 A class, `LockHogger`, is provided, to